nwildner/retropie-docker/README.md

 Note that it is implicit that you might need to have docker daemon already running, or any additional software that is capable of handling docker images like `podman`(`podman-docker` might also be handy to help with cli syntax)

+Install the `xhost` command on your desktop as well.

 # How to build the image

     git clone --depth=1 https://github.com/nwildner/retropie-docker.git